 The Network Time Protocol (NTP)

 David L. Mills invented NTP in 1981.
-While the original NTP is nearly 40 years old, the current version 4 (NTPv4) was published in 2010.
-Like many other network protocols invented in the last century, NTP doesn’t come with modern security.
+While the original NTP is more than 40 years old, the current version 4 (NTPv4) was published in 2010.
+NTP doesn’t come with modern security like many other network protocols invented in the last century.

 NTPv4 (RFC 5905) defines three protocol modes (symmetric, client-server, and broadcast).
-On your PC, you usually use the “client-server” variant.
-In this mode, your operating system is the NTP client that synchronizes its time with upstream NTP servers, which are preconfigured on your system.
-Like DNS servers, NTP uses a hierarchy of servers to synchronize the time (depending on the “Stratum” number).
-NTP uses UDP port 123 for servers and clients.
+Your operating system likely uses the “client-server” mode.
+In this mode, your operating system is the NTP client, synchronizing your system’s time with NTP servers.
+The list of NTP servers is often preconfigured on your system.
+NTP uses a hierarchy of servers to synchronize the time (technically, it depends on the “Stratum” number).

 RFC 8915 “Network Time Security for the Network Time Protocol”